 The old city is lovely but I think a day or two exploring is probably enough.
 There are lots of things you can do if you are based in Dubrovnik and want to explore more of the area (or even some of the surrounding countries)

-These islands are an archipelago of 13 islands which are situated near Dubrovnik.
+These islands are an archipelago of 13 islands that are situated near Dubrovnik.
 Three of the islands are inhabited – Kolocep, Lopud and Sipan.
 We hired a boat and skipper for the day to take us around the islands and had a fantastic time.
 Click here for more information about visiting the Elafiti Islands.

 We had a lovely walk around the arboretum and the views are magnificent.
 Some scenes of the popular show Game of Thrones were shot in the arboretum and if you are a fan of the show you will definitely recognise some of the locations.